RSapsford89/a-walk-in-the-park/README.md

 ![alt text](readme-images/contactus-html-pass.jpg)

 ### WAVE
 WAVE was used to analyse accessiblity of the page.
 All errors found were related to contrast ratios between text and background.
+To fix the contrast errors, card, navbar and button font was made black. the signup button background was made darker.

 #### Homepage
 ![alt text](readme-images/wave-index-errors.jpg)